Ed-Fi-Alliance-OSS/Project-Tanager/CONTRIBUTING.md

 Service](https://tracker.ed-fi.org/issues/?jql=project%20%3D%20cs%20AND%20issuetype%20%3D%20Epic%20ORDER%20BY%20fixVersion).
 These links will take you to open epics; from there you can dig into epics of interest to find tickets.
 In general, when looking for ticket to work on, we recommend looking for the `up-for-grabs` label or looking for tickets in the _next_ planned release.
 Please coordinate directly with the Ed-Fi Alliance tech team if you are interested in contributing to a feature or fix in the _current_ release, to ensure that we do not accidentally duplicate effort.

+## Testing

+Please read our
+[Testng Guidelines](./docs/DMS/TESTING.md) for guidance on automated test expectations for all contributed code.